+- To do Proceed as follows:

-► Go to IP ► STATIC SETTINGS.
+- Go to IP STATIC SETTINGS.

-- Enter BOOTP Relay Server. - Press SAVE.
+- > Enter BOOTP Relay Server.

+- > Press SAVE.

-If an ISDN connection is needed for the connection between the BOOTP server and BOOTP client, you must configure an appropriate WAN partner (see chapter 6.2.1, page 159).
+If an ISDN connection is needed for the connection between the BOOTP server and BOOTP client, you must configure an appropriate WAN partner (see chapter 6.2.1, page 158).